eth-brownie/brownie/docs/api-convert.rst

     * ``abi``: A contract method ABI as a dict.
     * ``outputs``: List or tuple of values to format.

-    Returns a :ref:`return_value` container where each value has been formatted using the one of the methods outlined in :ref:`type-conversions`.
+    Returns a :func:`ReturnValue <brownie.convert.datatypes.ReturnValue>` container where each value has been formatted using the one of the methods outlined in :ref:`type-conversions`.

     This method is used internally by ``ContractCall`` to ensure that contract output formats remain consistent, regardless of the RPC client being used.